Custom Domains

 Custom domains

 Custom domains let you use your own domain name (e.g., app.example.com) for reverse proxy services.
 Custom domains work identically in both cloud and self-hosted deployments.
-Before a custom domain can be used, you must validate ownership by creating a CNAME record in your DNS provider.
+Before a custom domain can be used, you must verify ownership by creating a CNAME record in your DNS provider.

 To manage custom domains, navigate to Reverse Proxy > Custom Domains in the NetBird dashboard.